Miscroft/QuneiForm/README.md

                                    >|< 3.14
                                    (\t)

-You may also write "GESTURES" or EMOJIS in SHOPPINGLIST.htm, and use gestures "=lE#" and "=A=" to let dealing system .
+You may also write "GESTURES" or EMOJIS in SHOPPINGLIST.htm, and then use gestures "=lE#" (for "GESTURES") and "=A=" (for EMOJIS) to let dealing system identify.